AdviceIdentitysocial March 28, 2017 Alik Shahadah

 WHERE WAS HUMANITY?

-But there is one thing none of those who engaged in Holocaust had and that was humanity.
-Despite being a motley bunch, disparate in every way comparable they all shared in the abandonment of their conscience when the traded in flesh, when the committed genocide against innocent people.
+But there is one thing none of those who engaged in the Holocaust had and that was humanity.
+Despite being a motley bunch, disparate in every way comparable they all shared in the abandonment of their conscience when they traded in flesh when they committed genocide against innocent people.
 It is therefore by this logic that the highest unassailable virtue of humanity is ethics.

-What people are seeking for is not what is right, but what agrees with their pre-conceived belief system.
+What people are seeking for is not what is right, but what agrees with their preconceived belief system.
 So they agree with things, not based on merit, but how it makes them feel–this is not how conscious people operate.
 And it explains why slavery and other oppressive systems lasted so long.
 Because people listen to profit and discounted their humanity because what was right was uncomfortable.
 And we should never entertain is this romance of Good Black people vs. Bad White people.
-The wickedest European nation is only as wicked as their power to do wickedness—their capacity for evil.
-Having dark skin or being the victim of racism does not automatically imply you are righteous or moral (two different conditions: being oppressed and being conscious).
-It just means one’s propensity for evil is limited by lack of power.
+The wickedest European nation is only as wicked as its

 Not all words spoken were created equal: Some words come from a mind that has studied, from a body that has traveled a 1000 miles, from eyes that have witnessed, from a tongue that has eloquence, from a heart that has passion and from a soul that has sincerity–‘Alik Shahadah